Steps to create a business app in 6 simple steps

 5. Test the App, Does Everything Work?

 In traditional software development, testing takes a long time, since the code is usually monolithic and every single part of the app is tested individually.

 Using RAD, testing is much less arduous.
 Here, during the prototyping and feedback phases, a number of bugs and glitches are found, so testing is not much of a hassle.

 Since Kissflow is a no-code programming environment, testing is almost non-existent, since these modules and features are already tested to ensure they work perfectly with everything else.
 Once you’re done with testing, you can deploy the app.
 You might try the process application with a small group of people first to make sure everything is correct, but you can quickly share it with the entire team.

-Once the app is live, your HR team is free to use the app as they need.
+Once the app is live, your HR team is free to use the app as they need it.
 Most additional improvements can be fixed in minutes and deployed immediately throughout the organization.
 In Kissflow, you can add and remove fields, logic, and permissions just by editing the app in the creation screen at any time.
-Since you run the app on the Kissflow platform, you don’t have to worry about old version around as well.
+Since you run the app on the Kissflow platform, you don’t have to worry about the old version around as well.

-Using Kissflow and RAD, making an app is simple and easy.
+Using Kissflow Application Development, making an app is simple and easy.
 If you or someone else has an idea for an app in mind, you can take the idea from concept to reality in a very short period of time.
 If you’re looking for a RAD platform to make work in your organization flow smoother, then try Kissflow.
 The powerful app creation tool lets you create apps without needing to go through long development cycles.
 Get a free trial and see if Kissflow is right for you.

 - Guide to Custom Application Development

 - Custom Application Development Services